Almond Flour Banana Bread

 - Preheat the oven to 350 degrees and spray a standard loaf pan with cooking spray.

 - Mash the banana in a large bowl.
-Add the eggs, olive oil, maple syrup and vanilla, and whisk well to combine.
+Add the eggs, olive oil, maple syrup and vanilla, and whisk until well combined.3 medium bananas, 4 large eggs, 1/4 cup extra virgin olive oil, 1/4 cup pure maple syrup, 1 teaspoon vanilla extract

 - Pour the batter into the prepared pan and spread evenly.
-Bake on the middle rack of the oven for 50-60 minutes or until golden brown and a toothpick inserted into the center comes out clean.
+Bake on the middle rack of the oven for 55-60 minutes or until golden brown and a toothpick inserted into the center comes out clean.
 Remove from heat and cool completely on a wire rack.
+Enjoy!

 Notes